September 13, 2021

 Savor Fall Produce

 Broccoli, cauliflower, cabbage, winter squash, and apples are in season!
 Buying local fruits and vegetables in season can help you save money and eat more healthfully.
 Visit the USDA Seasonal Produce Guide for affordable recipe ideas for all your favorite fruits and vegetables.
 Trying a new food or a new recipe can be a fun, family-friendly activity at home.
-You can also visit a pumpkin patch or orchard where people are wearing masks and practicing social distance.
+Farm stands and farmers’ markets are still open across the county.
+You can also visit a pumpkin patch or orchard to pick your own fall produce.